Pold87/cnn-localization/README.md

 Work in progress for developing a robust camera pose estimation system in [Torch](http://torch.ch/docs/getting-started.html#_).
-It needs a couple of additional packages, you can install the with:
+It needs a couple of additional packages, you can install them with:

 - `luarocks install dp`
 - `luarocks install csvigo`